-Business people from both countries demonstrated their export capabilities through presentations and pointed out their import needs.
-Special attention was paid to the potential of the Commodity and Raw Materials Exchange of Turkmenistan.
+Business people from both countries demonstrated their export capabilities through presentations and identified their import needs.
+Special attention was paid to the potential of Turkmenistan’s Commodity and Raw Materials Exchange.
 Part of the forum was devoted to the possibilities of the International Seaport of Turkmenbashi.
-The congress participants noted that this facility could be used as a logistics hub in the Caspian region.
+The congress participants noted that this facility could be a logistics hub in the Caspian region.
 The emphasis was also placed on the prospects for investment in the construction of ships.

-On October 19th, 2021, Ashgabat hosted a meeting between President of Turkmenistan Gurbanguly Berdimuhamedov and the head of PJSC Lukoil Vagit Alekperov.
+On October 19th, 2021, Ashgabat hosted a meeting between the President of Turkmenistan, Gurbanguly Berdimuhamedov, and the head of PJSC, Lukoil Vagit Alekperov.
 The parties discussed issues of further interaction with a focus on the fuel and energy complex.
 According to Alekperov, Russian business people, particularly the oil company Lukoil, are ready to take all necessary measures to develop mutually beneficial cooperation with the Turkmen authorities.
-Berdimuhamedov and the head of the company exchanged views on the radical modernisation of the oil and gas industry of Turkmenistan, diversification of routes for the export of relevant energy resources to the world market.
+Berdimuhamedov and the head of the company exchanged views on the radical modernisation of Turkmenistan’s oil and gas industry, and diversification of routes for the export of relevant energy resources to the world market.

 Turkmenistan needs to increase its oil & natural gas exports to support the national socio-economic development.
 The recent Memorandum of Understanding between Ashgabat and Baku on joint exploration, exploration, and development of the Dostluk field stressed Turkmenistan attempt of establishing a connection with the Caucasus region and energy market and diversify its oil export.
 At the beginning of 2021, the Russian oil company Lukoil expressed the plan to become an operator of the Dostluk oil field.